 ⭒ 1/2 Tbs of Lavender Flower Water Toner

-⭒ A dab on honey is optional but does add a little elasticity to your mask (*for dry or sensitive skin, use up to a 1/2 tsp more)
+⭒ A dab of honey is optional but does add a little elasticity to your mask (*for dry or sensitive skin, use up to a 1/2 tsp more)

-⭒ Apply mask to clean, dry skin, then sit back and relax for 5 to 15 minutes (*for dry or sensitive skin, only use mask for 5-7 minutes before removing)
+⭒ Apply mask to clean, dry skin, then sit back and relax for 10 to 15 minutes (*for dry or sensitive skin, only use mask for 5-7 minutes before removing)

 ⭒ Rinse well with warm water, making sure you've removed all your clay mask